 My art taps into the human urge we all share to contemplate the universe, with its themes of the vastness of distance and time and the smallness of mankind who despite his ingenuity will never tame or fully explain the cosmos.
 The universe just gets on with doing its thing irrespective of what we do.

 I am passionate and dedicated in my pursuit of an outstanding photograph of a deep sky object as a starting point for my art.
-I creatively manipulates the data to produce wall art with immense impact on glass and acrylic.
+I creatively manipulate the data to produce wall art with immense impact on glass and acrylic.
 Beautiful art in its own right, each piece comes with a fascinating story.
 It may be Nebulae which is giving birth to stars like our Sun, a gigantic galaxy made up of a trillion stars or a star spectacularly disintegrating in vivid colour.
 Such art makes the cosmos more accessible and brings these wondrous distant objects closer to home.

 Here is a quote from a customer: